zhengli97/PromptKD/README.md

 ## Contact

-For any questions, please contact me via email (zhengli97[at]mail.nankai.edu.cn).
+If you have any questions, you can submit an issue on github, leave a message on [Zhihu Article](https://zhuanlan.zhihu.com/p/684269963) (if you can speak Chinese), or contact me by email (zhengli97[at]mail.nankai.edu.cn).

 ## Citation